MOROLAYOH/E-commerce-sales/README.md

 - Ensured id uniqueness across each table for Data modelling and analysis
 - Rechecked every detail to ensure data consistency
 ‎
+## Analysis

+#### Kpi

+- ‎Total Sales $105,401,436 Sum of all sales across all years
+- ‎Total Quantity Sold 6,000,185 Total units sold
+‎- Average Unit Price $18Average selling price per item
+- ‎Total Customers 9,191 Count of unique customers
+‎
+#### Chart

+- Top 10 Customers: Identify highest-spending customers over the time

+- ‎Top 5 Selling Products by category : Evaluate which product category drive the most revenue

+- ‎Monthly Revenue Trend: Analyze revenue fluctuations using a trend line.
+‎
+- ‎Payment Type : Analyze which payment methods are mostly used by the customers.

+- ‎Country Revenue:  Analyze revenue generated from each country ‎
+#### ‎Slicers

+‎1.
+Year (2014–2021):
+‎
+- ‎Filters the data for a specific year.
+- Impacts all KPIs and charts in the dashboard.

+‎
+‎2.
+Quarter (Q1–Q4):

+- ‎Filters the data for a specific quarter.
+-  Enables seasonal trend analysis.